 During the same period, around 29% of retail workers reported working overtime.

-6. The apparel and accessories retail sector was the most profitable in 2018, Deloitte retail sales report for FY 2018 reveals.
+9. The apparel and accessories retail sector was the most profitable in 2018, Deloitte retail sales report reveals.

-The retailing sales analysis by the primary product sector among the 250 global retail businesses exposes the biggest earnings in the apparel and accessories for the FY 2018.
+The retailing sales analysis by the primary product sector among the 250 global retail businesses exposes the biggest earnings in apparel and accessories for FY 2018.

 The revenues of this product sector ($11,823 million) represented 9.7% of the total revenue of the top 250 retailers.
 This makes it the leading product sector in 39 of the top 250 global retailers.